hoopdad/hoopdad.github.io/docs/ai/_posts/2026-05-27-token-efficiency-part2.md

 Smaller scope reduces context load.
 Durable artifacts preserve context across sessions.
 Intentional language choices reduce incidental noise.
 LLM-first-for-generation and deterministic-first-for-control keeps the model where it is strong and the system where it is trustworthy.
 Put together, they create AI systems that are cheaper to operate, easier to reason about, and less likely to wander off into expensive nonsense.

-I have seen this movie before, just with different props.
+I've seen this film before, just with different props.
 Distributed systems forced us to care about coupling, failure domains, contracts, and operational discipline.
 AI systems force the same habits back onto the table, with tokens now standing in for bandwidth and memory.

 That is why I think token efficiency is not a prompt-engineering hobby.
 It is architecture.
 If you treat it that way, the decisions become clearer.